infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 export { customFontsToLoad } from "./typography";
 ```

 Note the export here for `colorsLight` and `spacingLight`.
-We're exporting them as the original `colors` and `spacing` so that the app doesn't just red box everywhere (since they're currently in use, remember we're applying this to an existing application).
+We're exporting them as the original `colors` and `spacing` so that the app doesn't just red box everywhere (since they're currently in use, remember, we're applying this to an existing application).

 Exporting like this will allow for us to continue using our application even if we haven't finished theming all of the components and routes yet.
 We can gradually make the changes over time, which is a nicer developer experience.